Loki2024/Skills-Lab-6/README.md

 2. Logan Peterson

 Program Description:
-We take a user input for name and age and print out an ID for them.
+We take the users input for name and age and print out an ID for them.